Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Underwood among the top 30% of areas assessed nationwide

-Developers are targeting the premium market segment, with new homes averaging $430,000 in construction cost value.
-In FY26, $9.0 million in commercial approvals have been registered, suggesting a predominantly residential character for the area.
-Compared to Greater Brisbane, Underwood has 151.0% more new home approvals per capita.
-This high level of activity provides buyers with ample choice.
-The current building activity shows 35.0% detached dwellings and 65.0% attached dwellings, a notable shift from the current housing mix of 85.0% houses.
-This shift reflects reduced development site availability and addresses changing lifestyle demands and affordability requirements.
+The average construction cost value of new homes was approximately $430,000, suggesting developers are targeting the premium market segment with higher-end properties.
+In FY26, $9.0 million in commercial approvals have been registered, reflecting the area's residential character.
+Compared to Greater Brisbane, Underwood has 151.0% more new home approvals per person.
+This abundance of new homes provides buyers with ample choice.
+The current building activity shows a split of 35.0% detached dwellings and 65.0% attached dwellings, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
+This shift reflects the reduced availability of development sites and addresses changing lifestyle demands and affordability requirements, marking a significant change from the current housing mix, which is predominantly houses (85.0%).

-With around 230 people per dwelling approval, Underwood indicates a developing market.
-Population forecasts suggest that Underwood will gain 1,016 residents by 2041.
-Based on current development patterns, new housing supply should meet demand, offering favorable conditions for buyers and potentially facilitating population growth beyond current projections.
+With around 230 people per dwelling approval, Underwood demonstrates a developing market.
+According to AreaSearch's latest quarterly estimate, Underwood is projected to gain approximately 1,016 residents by 2041.
+Based on current development patterns, new housing supply should readily meet demand, offering favorable conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development